Inference on a Distribution from Noisy Draws: Introduction

 Working out the statistical properties of $\hat{F}$ (and of its quantile function) is non-trivial because $\hat{F}$ is a non-smooth function of the data $\vartheta_1,\ldots,\vartheta_n$.
 As such, the approach taken here is different from, and complementary to, recent work on estimating average marginal effects in panel data models, which only looks at smooth functionals such as the mean and variance (see, e.g., \citealt{FernandezValLee2013}; \citealt{OkuiYanagi2016}).
 The impact of noise on smooth transformations of the $\vartheta_i$ can be handled using conventional methods based on Taylor-series expansions.
 We contrast such an approach with our derivations below.
 How to perform inference on the quantiles of marginal effects in nonlinear panel models is a long-standing open question \citep{DhaeneJochmans2015}, and the current work can be seen as a first step in that direction.

 In work contemporaneous to our own, \cite{OkuiYanagi2018} derive the bias of a kernel-smoothed estimator of $F$ and its derivative.
 Such smoothing greatly facilitates the calculation of the bias, making it amenable to conventional analysis.
 However, it also introduces additional bias terms that require much stronger moment conditions as well as further restrictions on the relative growth rates of $n$, $m$, and the bandwidth that governs the smoothing.
 Nevertheless, the (leading) bias term obtained in \citet[Theorem 3]{OkuiYanagi2018} coincides with ours in Proposition~\ref{prop:cdf} below.
+Additional discussion on and comparison between the two different approaches is given in \citet[p.~169--170]{OkuiYanagi2018}.